neh5284/hcdd412-Portfol.io-/README.md

 ## How to Run the Project

-1. Open the project folder in VS Code
+1. Open the project folder in Intellij IDEA IDE
 2. Open the terminal
 3. Install dependencies: